8 Best Natural Methods to Treat Digestive Problems

 3. Handle emotional stress

-As a side note, stress is a key contributor to digestive problems, but also other diseases such as diabetes, high thyroid activity and heart problems.
+As a side note, stress is a key contributor to digestive problems, but also to other diseases such as diabetes, high thyroid activity and heart problems.

 4. Change eating habits